SpongePowered/SpongeDocs/source/plugin/optional/basic.rst

 Optionals Explained
 ===================

-Much of the Sponge API makes use of Java's `Optional` system on object accessors, but if you've never used ``Optional`` before this might seem like a bit of a peculiar way of doing things.
+Much of the SpongeAPI makes use of Java's `Optional` system on object accessors, but if you've never used ``Optional`` before this might seem like a bit of a peculiar way of doing things.
 You might be tempted to ask:
 *"why do I need to perform an extra step when fetching something from an API object?"*

-This section gives a brief summary of ``Optional`` and explains how - and perhaps more importantly why - it's used throughout the Sponge API.
+This section gives a brief summary of ``Optional`` and explains how - and perhaps more importantly why - it's used throughout the SpongeAPI.

 Let's start with a little history, and look at how accessors - particularly "getters" - typically work when not making use of ``Optional``.